+Disclaimer: This product is not for use by or sale to persons under the age of 18.
 The statements made regarding these products have not been evaluated by the Food and Drug Administration.
 The efficacy of these products has not been confirmed by FDA-approved research.
 These products are not intended to diagnose, treat, cure or prevent any disease.
-All information presented here is not meant as a substitute for or alternative to information from healthcare practitioners.
-Please consult your healthcare professional about potential interactions or other complications before using any product.
-The Federal Food, Drug, and Cosmetic Act require this notice.
+All information presented here is not meant as a substitute for or alternative to information from health care practitioners.
+Please consult your health care professional about potential interactions or other possible complications before using any product.
+The Federal Food, Drug and Cosmetic Act requires this notice.

 Our bodies are thought to produce endocannabinoids by the billions every day.
 “We always thought the ‘runner’s high’ was due to the release of dopamine and endorphins.
 But now we know the euphoria is also from an endocannabinoid called anandamide,” its name derived from the Sanskrit word for bliss, says Joseph Maroon, M.D., clinical professor and vice chairman of neurosurgery at the University of Pittsburgh Medical Center.
 We produce these natural chemicals all day, but they fade quickly because enzymes pop up to destroy them.
 That’s where CBD comes in: By blocking these enzymes, CBD allows the beneficial compounds to linger.
 This is why Amanda Oliver, 31, a career consultant in Charleston, SC, pops a CBD gummy bear each night before bed.
 “I used to lie there tossing and turning as my mind raced from work projects to whether I had set the home alarm,” Oliver says.
 One piece of candy with 15 mg of CBD is enough to shut off her brain and facilitate sleep.
 She also swears by the CBD oil she takes at the height of her period, which she says quells her debilitating cramps.